c7sepe2/Imalys_ESIS-Software-Tools-v0.3/manual/5_Reduce.md

 	execute = variance
 ```

-The *variance* process determines the variance of individual pixels based on a standard distribution for all individual bands in the source image.
+The *variance* process calculates the variance of all bands in the *selected* image based on a standard distribution.
+Each pixel is calculated individually.
 If the *retain = bands* or the *retain = time* option is used (see *retain*) the result is a multiband image of variances.
-Otherwise the result is a single band of the variance of all bands.
+Otherwise the result is a single band of the variance for all bands.

 Def: ![](../images/M5_variance.png)	v: values; i: items; n: item count